Teaching jobs in China no degree / non-native — is it legal?

 Q: Is it safe to teach holding a work visa in a non-teaching category?

 — Yes, as long as it’s a working visa, you are safe to work in the school.
 However, it's not a legal employment practice.

 Q: I found a better offer — can I change a school when I signed a contract?

-— Normally, if the school has already applied for the work permit for you in the FEB, you are not able to change a school as your name is linked to that school, unless they cancelled it for you.
-Otherwise you have to wait for 3 months for the work permit to expire.
+— Normally, if the school has already applied for the work permit for you in the FEB, you are not able to change a school as your name is linked to that school unless they canceled it for you.
+Otherwise, you have to wait for 3 months for the work permit to expire.